dblume/gittab/README.md

 If the cursor is on a commit hash (as available on :Blame, :Log, and :Show buffers), then `:Diff` will perform a diff against the previous commit to that one.

+If the active window is of a `:Diff` buffer, then `:Diff` will perform a `git diff` of that buffer with that revision's parent.

 ## Is it any good?